 What we like most about Twino is that it shows you directly on the right side how many loans would have matched your settings in the last 30 days.
 This allows you to quickly see if you might need to adjust your settings.

-Setting Twino Auto Invest Portfolio correctly
+Set up a Twino Auto Invest portfolio correctly